shauryat97/Face-Verification-Using-Deep-Learning-in-Healthcare/README.md

 # Face-Verification-Using-Deep-Learning-in-Healthcare

 This project was done as a part of a Hackathon for **Deep Learning for Computer Vision** course at IISc.
-My team was among the **top three** teams out of  all the  participating teams in class.
+My team ranked  **third** out of  all the  participating teams in class.

 # Introduction